 How to Create Your Wedding Guest List

 Your wedding day is one of the most special moments in your life.
 It’s a time when you and your partner can celebrate a new chapter in your lives with all the important people who have supported you individually and as a couple.
 But where do you draw the line on who is invited?
-We’ve pulled together guidelines to address each major group in your life:
+We’ve pulled together guidelines on how to create your wedding guest list and how to address each major group in your life:

 Most adults spend more time with their coworkers than they do their partner, family or friends, so it’s understandable to wonder who you should invite from work to attend your wedding.
 It’s common practice to invite a coworker that you associate with outside of the office to your wedding, but everyone else in this group should be considered with the “all or nothing” rule to avoid office politics.
 Unfortunately, excluding someone from your team or a department you associate closely with can cause career-related tensions for you, so consider the environment in which you work and decide which approach makes the most sense for you professionally and personally.